2mlashraf/AmazonInsights/README.md

 # 📊 Amazon Products Data Analysis
 ![Amazon Sales Dataset EDA.jpg](https://user-images.githubusercontent.com/109474596/204128780-5a28ed57-53f6-4cf7-8d22-c8b8598138a1.png)

-Welcome to our Amazon Products Data Analysis project 🤩
-- In this project, we dive deep into an Amazon products dataset to explore **pricing strategies**, **discount impacts**, **customer ratings**, and **review patterns**.
-Using **Python**, **Pandas**, **Seaborn**, **Matplotlib**, and **Streamlit**, we transformed raw data into actionable insights and built an **interactive dashboard** to visualize the findings.
+## **Project Overview**
+This project involves a comprehensive analysis of an Amazon products dataset, aimed at uncovering actionable insights related to **pricing strategies**, **discount effects**, **customer ratings**, and **review trends**.
+The analysis leverages the power of **Python**, **Pandas**, **Seaborn**, **Matplotlib**, and **Streamlit** to transform raw data into meaningful information.
+Additionally, an interactive dashboard has been developed to facilitate dynamic data exploration and visualization.

 ---

-##  What We Did
+## **Project Objectives**
+The primary objectives of this project are as follows:
+- **Data Exploration**: Investigate pricing structures, discount patterns, customer reviews, and ratings across various product categories.
+- **Data Cleaning**: Address missing data, data type inconsistencies, and ensure uniformity across the dataset.
-- Loaded and cleaned the Amazon product dataset.
+- **Insight Extraction**: Derive actionable insights based on product performance, customer behavior, and trends in the dataset.
-- Handled missing or incorrect data types.
-- Conducted **price analysis**, **discount analysis**, and **rating review analysis**.
-- Detected **outliers** and **anomalies** in product performance.
-- Created **interactive dashboards** using Streamlit to display KPIs and visualizations.
+- **Data Visualization**: Utilize visualization techniques to present key findings clearly and concisely.
+- **Interactive Dashboard**: Develop an interactive dashboard that allows users to explore the data and visualize key metrics.

 ---

+## **Project Methodology**
+1. **Data Loading & Cleaning**:
+   - The dataset was loaded and cleaned by addressing missing values, ensuring correct data types, and standardizing column formats.

+2. **Data Analysis**:
+   - Conducted a detailed analysis of pricing, discount percentages, and ratings, identifying patterns and correlations.

+3. **Outlier Detection**:
+   - Identified outliers and anomalies in product performance, focusing on discrepancies between price, discount, and customer ratings.

+4. **Interactive Dashboard**:
+   - Developed an interactive dashboard using **Streamlit**, enabling dynamic filtering of product data and visual exploration of key performance indicators.

+---

-## 📊 Amazon Sales Dashboard
+## 📊 **Amazon Sales Dashboard**

-This interactive **Streamlit dashboard** allows you to explore and analyze Amazon products data, focusing on key metrics such as pricing, discounts, ratings, and user reviews.
-The dashboard offers several interactive filters to explore different product categories, price ranges, and rating criteria.
+The **Streamlit-based dashboard** provides an interactive platform for analyzing and visualizing key product metrics.
+Users can explore a variety of filters, including product category, price range, and rating criteria.
+The dashboard allows for the investigation of key metrics such as pricing, discount percentages, product ratings, and review distribution.

-### Key Features:
+### **Key Features**:
-- **KPI Metrics:** View total products, average ratings, total discounts, and total revenue.
+- **KPI Metrics**: View overall product count, average ratings, total discounts, and total revenue.
-- **Product Distribution:** Visualize product distribution by discount percentage.
+- **Product Distribution**: Visualize product distribution based on discount percentages.
-- **User Reviews:** See a distribution of top users by reviews with a pie chart.
+- **User Reviews**: Display the distribution of top users by reviews through pie charts and other visualizations.
-- **Price vs Rating:** Explore the relationship between discounted price and product ratings.
+- **Price vs Rating**: Examine the relationship between price, discount percentage, and product ratings.
-- **Top Products by Rating:** View the top 10 products with the highest average ratings.
+- **Top Rated Products**: Identify the top 10 products with the highest average ratings.

-The dashboard is designed to help businesses and analysts understand product performance, identify trends, and make data-driven decisions.

-### How to Use:
+### **Usage Instructions**:
-- **Select Filters:** Choose product category, price range, and rating range from the sidebar.
+1. **Select Filters**: Choose product categories, price ranges, and rating ranges from the sidebar.
-- **Explore KPIs and Charts:** View key performance indicators and visual charts based on your selected filters.
+2. **Explore KPIs & Visualizations**: View key performance indicators and visualizations that update based on the selected filters.
-- **Data Preview:** Access a table showing the filtered data for detailed insights.
+3. **Access Data Preview**: View a detailed table of the filtered data for further insights.

-Run the dashboard with the following command:
+To run the dashboard, use the following command:
 ```bash
 streamlit run dashboard.py
 ```